 Regeneration and purification: through a chemical de-polymerization procedure, the nylon waste is recycled right back to its original purity.

-At production plants in Ljubljana, Slovenia and Arco, Italy, the recycled materials is re-transformed into polymers and threads through a new polymerization process.
+At production plants in Ljubljana, Slovenia and Arco, Italy, the recycled materials are re-transformed into polymers and threads through a new polymerization process.

 First debut in 2019 with a capsule bag collection of six classic styles for men and women, the Prada Re-Nylon 2020 collection expanded and extended, translating into Prada ready-to-wear for the first time and redefined both of Prada’s signature nylon textiles in sustainable Re-Nylon fabrication: nylon gabardine and nylon Piuma.
 Alongside ready-to-wear, the collection features the first Re-Nylon footwear - new iterations of the Monolith combat boots and shoes, low- and high-top sneakers -, hats, belts and multiple bag silhouettes for men and women, including belt-bags, backpacks, cross-body styles and an archival Re-Edition style drawn from 2000.